nicelifeBS/MARIToolKit/README.md

 MARIToolKit
 ===========

-MODO KIT to make import of MARI models & textures.
+MODO KIT to make import of MARI models & textures easier.

-Installation
+## Installation
 Copy folder into the KIT directory of MODO